learning-zone/java-basics/JDBC-questions.md

 }
 ```
 #### Q. What are the differences between Statement and PreparedStatement interface?
+JDBC API provides 3 different interfaces to execute the different types of SQL queries.
+They are,

+* **Statement**  –  Used to execute normal SQL queries.
+* **PreparedStatement**  –  Used to execute dynamic or parameterized SQL queries.
+* **CallableStatement**  –  Used to execute the stored procedures.

 #### Q. What are CLOB and BLOB data types in JDBC?
 #### Q. What are the different types of lockings in JDBC?
 #### Q. How can we store and retrieve images from the database?